 For a number of reasons I was hoping this novel would turn out to be a lost classic.
 For one, it’s―as far as I know; correct me if I’m wrong―the only book I’ve reviewed here that was written by a gay man about gay stuff.
 George Nader was never openly gay during his acting career, but came out after his good friend Rock Hudson died of AIDS in 1985.
 I suppose that means he was still being discreet when he wrote this book, but golly, you wouldn’t think that when reading it.

-A side note: I’m a pretty standard white male cis-het.
+A side note: I’m a cis-het white male.
 I try to be a good ally, but there’s a lot I don’t know so I’m not going to try to speak for anyone who isn’t me.
 If I say something stupid, it’s coming from a place of ignorance, not hate, and I ask that you correct me so I can learn.

 Okay, with that out of the way, let’s talk about a 369-page hardcover novel that is, I estimate, about 120 pages of hardcore gay sex.

 Our hero is the titular Chrome.
 He’s a cadet in the Space Administration of S.O.R.A., the Society of Restructured Americas.
 The book takes place about 200 years in the future.
 Earth has made contact with the greater universe, specifically with a government organization called the Confederated Galaxies.
 Earth isn’t quite a full member of the Confederated Galaxies yet, but one of the ways it gets its people out there is with the Space Administration.